As we are approaching our twin boys’ second birthday, we’ve been intensely looking for the best toddler toys for boys out there.

 I have recently bought this Melissa & Doug Tool Set for my toddler nephew.
 And he totally loves it!
 He is a high-energy toddler and surprisingly the many screws and bolts are able to keep him busy and interested for periods of time.
 This toy definitely belongs to top 10 toys for toddlers!

-Expecting?
+Are you expecting?
 Check out my most popular article Educational Baby Toys: The Complete List as well!

 Radio Flyer Tricycle